Cyclicity and iterated logarithms in the Dirichlet space

 Secondly, since $|G'_{n+1}|= \frac{|G'_n|}{|1+G_n|} \le |G'_n|$ one checks that the hypothesis of Corollary \ref{cor:Dmu} is more easily satisfied the larger $n$ is.
 For example, if $f$ is univalent and maps $\D$ to $\D\setminus \{0\}$, then $G_n\circ \log \frac{1}{f}$ is univalent, hence it will be in the Dirichlet space $D$, if and only if its range has finite area.
 That will definitely be the case if $G_n(\C_+)$ has finite area.
 The change of variables $x+iy=w=G_1(z)$ shows that Hence, Corollary \ref{cor:Dmu} recovers the known result that any univalent function that maps the unit disc into $\D\setminus \{0\}$ must be cyclic in the Dirichlet space $D$, see \cite{RiSuJOT}.

 Since the hypothesis of Corollary \ref{cor:Dmu} is more easily satisfied for larger $n$ one may wonder whether the same is true for the hypothesis of Corollary \ref{cor:N+Dmu}.
-For functions that satisfy a mild integrability condition it is now easy to see that is not the case.
+In Sections 4 and 5 we will show that for functions that satisfy a mild integrability condition the above conditions are equivalent.